crabisoft/git-pulse/README.md

 that list.
 Components render under jsdom with translations stubbed to echo their key — what a screen *says* is the translators' business, what it *does* is what is asserted.

+Two suites step outside that rule and boot a **real client**: the quota metering seams hook Octokit's request hooks and gitbeaker's built requesters, which no type check covers and no upgrade announces.
+They run the actual clients against a stubbed transport, so a library moving its seam fails there rather than in production — where the only symptom would be a gauge that quietly stopped moving.

 The pure engines came first on purpose: they are what every metric on screen is derived from, and the only place where a silent change of behaviour goes